*This post contains some affiliate links*

 To begin, I painted the entire desk in Annie Sloan Chalk Paint (ASCP for short) Graphite.
 Once my first coat was completely dry, I used 3″ wide masking tape to tape off my stripes.
 I measured the desk top to find the middle and placed my first piece of tape dead center.
 With all of the drawers in the desk, I simply wrapped the tape down onto the front of the drawers so all of the stripes would line up perfectly.
 Once my first piece of tape was on and straight, I simply butted all of the next pieces of tape next to each other so in the end my entire desk was taped up.
 Then, I removed every other piece of tape.
 Easy as that!
 Other than taking some time, it really was simple!

 I did two coats of ASCP in Old White for the light stripes.
 When it was dry, I removed all of the tape and I had a pretty SCARY looking piece of furniture!
 I was seriously doubting my idea at this point!
 It just looked….really weird!
 I almost ditched the whole project, but with all of that time spent taping I just pushed through.
-I lightly sanded the entire piece with 320 grit sandpaper to reveal a bit of wood along the edges.
+I lightly sanded the entire piece with my favorite sanding sponges to reveal a bit of wood along the edges.

 I used ASCP clear wax to seal up the whole desk.
 Lastly, I used an old t-shirt to buff to a low sheen!

-The pulls are Martha Stewart Bedford Brass Awning Cup pull from Home Depot which I think polish it off nicely!
+These Martha Stewart Bedford Brass Awning Cup polish it off nicely!

 I was so pleased with the final product!
 As with so many of the painting projects I do, the “in progress” is scary, but the end result turns out pretty neat!
 I listed this on my local Craigslist, and it sold the same day!